Dil-Se-Coders/Project_for_Hack_36/README.md

 ## Introduction:
-  Intro of the project
+  To cope with our dull lives in this pandemic with the help to technology, we have developed a platform in which we have included many things to make our lives more interesting and captivating.

-## Table of Contents:
+## Table of Contents: Index.html, voice.py, memepage.html, instructions.txt

 ## Technology Stack:
   1) HTML